 Officer Lineup & Remuneration Advisory Committee

-The Company has established the Officer Lineup & Remuneration Advisory Committee, made up of three representative directors and six outside directors, as an advisory body to the Board of Directors.
-The committee reports to the Board of Directors the results of its deliberation on matters such as officer lineup and policies regarding the selection and training of directors as well as remuneration payment policies and the remuneration system and processes based on those policies, which contribute to the Company’s sustainable growth and to the raising of corporate value in the medium and long term.
+The Company established the Officer Lineup & Remuneration Advisory Committee, made up of three representative directors and seven outside directors and chaired by a representative director, as an advisory body to the board of directors.
+The committee reports to the board of directors the results of its deliberation on matters such as officer lineup and policies regarding the selection and training of directors, as well as remuneration payment policies and the remuneration system and process based on those policies, which contribute to the Company's sustainable growth and raising of corporate value in the medium and long term.

-• Appropriateness of remuneration amount for directors and executive officers to confirm conformity with the policies on determining details of individual remuneration for directors (excluding directors who are Audit & Supervisory Committee members) and compare with the remuneration levels of the benchmark companies whose size and line of business are similar to those of the Company, etc.
+- Appropriateness of remuneration amount for directors and executive officers (ensuring conformity with the policies on determining details of individual remuneration levels for directors (excluding directors who are Audit & Supervisory Committee members) and comparison with the remuneration levels of the benchmark companies whose size and line of business are similar to those of the Company, etc.)

 Cooperation among Parties Responsible for Auditing